About open access

 OA at UC

-Open Access literature is free, digital, and available to anyone online.
+Open Access (OA) scholarship is free, digital, and available to anyone online.
 With barrier-free access, researchers from anywhere in the world can read the scholarly output of other authors.
-The UC is committed to these aims, and is working toward them in part through open access policies.

-The Academic Senate of the University of California adopted an Open Access Policy on July 24, 2013, ensuring that future research articles authored by faculty at all 10 UC campuses will be made available to the public at no charge.
-On October 23, 2015, a Presidential Open Access Policy expanded open access rights and responsibilities to all other authors who write scholarly articles while employed at UC, including non-senate researchers, lecturers, post-doctoral scholars, administrative staff, librarians, and graduate students.
+In July 2013, the faculty of the University of California adopted an Academic Senate Open Access Policy, ensuring that future research articles authored by faculty at all 10 UC campuses will be made available to the public at no charge.
+In October 2015, a Presidential Open Access Policy expanded these rights to all other authors who write scholarly articles while employed at UC, including non-Senate researchers, lecturers, post-doctoral scholars, administrative staff, librarians, and graduate students.
+Essentially, The UC’s Open Access Policies cover everyone who authors scholarly articles while employed by the University of California.

-Pursuant to these policies, UC Berkeley faculty, staff, and students can make a copy of their scholarship available in UC’s open access repository, called eScholarship because a license is reserved for the university to preserve and post an author final version (post-print).
+Pursuant to the UC’s Open Access Policies, UC authors can make a copy of their scholarship available in the UC's open access repository, called eScholarship.

-Whether and how you can share articles online that pre-date your policy depends on the terms of the original publishing agreements you signed.
-If you have questions, please contact us: email@example.com.
+Whether and how an author may deposit articles into eScholarship that pre-date your policy depends on the terms of the original publishing agreements.
+If you have questions, please contact us: firstname.lastname@example.org.

-In limited instances based on publisher policy, you may wish or need to delay public access to your articles in eScholarship until a chosen time period has passed after the article is published.
-This is called “embargoing” the public release of your scholarship.
+In limited instances based on publisher policy, an author may wish or need to delay public access to their articles in eScholarship until a chosen time period has passed after the article is published.
+This is called “embargoing” the public release of a scholarly article.

 In certain other limited instances, a small number of publishers will not authorize the deposit of scholarship into eScholarship altogether.
 For these publishers, you would need to get a “waiver” of the OA policy’s deposit requirement.

 The UC-wide Office of Scholarly Communication can help you with these infrequent occurrences.
-Please consult their guidance to: Get a Waiver/Embargo.
+Please consult their guidance at their page, Get a Waiver, Embargo, or Addendum for your Publisher.

 OA at Berkeley